Controlled Analyses of Social Biases in Wikipedia Bios: Methodology

 Finally, a natural choice for comparisons would be articles about white/Caucasian Americans.
 However, we encountered the obstacle of ``markedness'': while articles about racial minorities are often explicitly marked as such, whiteness is assumed so generic that it is rarely explicitly marked \cite{brekhus1998sociology,trechter2001introduction}.
 We see this in our data: Barack Obama's article has the category ``African American United States senators'', whereas George W. Bush's article has the category ``Governors of Texas'', not ``White Governors of Texas''.
-Thus, we consider markedness itself a social indicator and use ``unmarked'' articles as candidate comparisons: all pages that contain an ``American'' category, but do not contain a category or Wikidata entry property indicative of non-white race (including Middle Eastern, Native American, and Pacific Islander).\footnote{We also exclude football and basketball players, as these articles were very often unmarked, even for racial minorities.
-Articles about jazz musicians were also less-marked.
-We suggest investigation of markedness on Wikipedia for future work.} In manually reviewing the comparison corpus, based on outside Wikipedia sources and pictures, we estimated that it consists of ~90\% Caucasian/white people.
+Thus, we consider markedness itself a social indicator and use ``unmarked'' articles as candidate comparisons: all pages that contain an ``American'' category, but do not contain a category or Wikidata entry property indicative of non-white race.\footnote{(including Middle Eastern, Native American, and Pacific Islander) We also exclude football/basketball players, as these articles were very often unmarked, as were articles about jazz musicians.
+We suggest further investigation for future work.} In manually reviewing the comparison corpus, based on outside Wikipedia sources and pictures, we estimated that it consists of ~90\% Caucasian/white people.